-An amendment to the Code to give approval to the sale and use of food derived from corn line DAS-59122-7 in Australia and New Zealand is recommended on the basis of the available scientific evidence for the following reasons:
+An amendment to the Code to give approval to the sale and use of food derived from corn line DAS-59122-7 in Australia and New Zealand is recommended for the following reasons:

 - the safety assessment did not identify any public health and safety concerns associated with the genetic modification used to produce corn line DAS-59122-7; - food derived from corn line DAS-59122-7 is equivalent to food from other commercially available corn varieties in terms of its safety for human consumption and nutritional adequacy; - a regulation impact assessment process has been undertaken that also fulfils the requirement in New Zealand for an assessment of compliance costs.
 The assessment concluded that the amendment to the Code is of net benefit to both food producers and consumers; and - the proposed draft variation to the Code is consistent with the section 10 objectives of the FSANZ Act and the regulatory impact assessment.